postman-open-technologies/lifecycle/README.md

 | **Why data matters** | [View](https://miro.com/app/board/uXjVOoKAyxU=/) | none | none | none | none | none | none | none | draft
 | **The need for digital knowledge** | [View](https://miro.com/app/board/uXjVOoKAyxU=/) | none | none | none | none | none | none | none | draft

-Blueprints are meant to focus on a a specific concept, breaking that concept down into unique areas, but then refererncing common reusable elements that possess actions a user can take as a result of what they have learned along the way.
-There are additional links, questions, videos, and other related resources involved, but for now this provides a quick snapshot of the structure.

 ## Process
 The process we are using to move blueprints forward is an ever evolving one, but to help encourage participation across the team, and even from the community, here are steps we are taking to create new blueprints, and iterate upon existing ones.